mougiakouel/QGIS-Training-Manual/grass/grass_setup.rst

 -------------------------------------------------------------------------------

 You'll now have a blank map.
 To load data into GRASS, you need to follow a two-step process.
 First, load data into QGIS as usual.
-Use the :kbd:`streets` dataset for now.
-As soon as it's loaded, click on the :guilabel:`GRASS Tools`
+Use the :kbd:`roads_33S.shp` dataset (found under :kbd:`exercise_data/projected_data/`) for now.
+As soon as it's loaded, click on the :guilabel:`GRASS Tools` button:
-button:

 .. image:: ../_static/grass/013.png